amandeepsingh29/scaf/README.md

    - Deep inspection of code using smart pattern recognition to uncover hidden vulnerabilities and coding flaws.

 4. **High Protection**
-   - Continuous monitoring and instant alerts to ensure around-the-clock security for your projects.
+   - Monitoring and alerts to ensure around-the-clock security for your projects.

 5. **AI Integration**
    - Machine learning-based threat detection that evolves with emerging attack patterns.